-RIR Category Policy Entities with a signed LRSA / RSA and Internet number resources from ARIN (end users, for example) may become members by filling out the application and paying an annual \$500 membership fee or requesting to enroll in ARIN's Registration Services Plan.
-Access to delegation and registration services Do not need to be a member to receive registration services.
-ARIN manages and distributes Internet number resources within its region.
-To receive resources, ARIN requests organizations to verify that: It has a legally recognized business operation within the ARIN region; It plans on using the resources within the ARIN region and, with regard to IPv4 and IPv6, routing the least-specific prefix within the ARIN region; and It has technical infrastructure located within the ARIN region.
+RIR Category Policy Service Member organizations may apply to become a General Member in order to participate in ARIN elections.
+As part of the General Member request, organizations must confirm the intent to vote in ARIN Elections.
+Access to delegation and registration services Organizations with legacy resources not covered under an ARIN Agreement are able to maintain their unique registration information in ARIN's Whois/RDAP, as well as update and manage that information, manage reverse DNS delegations, maintain registry records in ARIN Online, and access DNS Security.
+Organizations must be under an ARIN Agreement to access ARIN's Resource Public Key Infrastructure (RPKI) and Internet Routing Registry (IRR).
+To receive resources, ARIN requests organizations to verify that: • It has a legally recognized business operation within the ARIN region.
+It plans on using the resources within the ARIN region.It has technical infrastructure located within the ARIN region.
 Fee model Not-for-profit.
-Fee schedule established to enable cost recovery of operations.
+Fee schedule established to enable cost recovery of operations. ree model Not-101-profit.
+Fee scriedule established to enable cost recovery of operations.
 LACNIC Qualification Membership is open to LACNIC region only, without conditions.
 Access to delegation and registration services Numbering resources under the stewardship of LACNIC must be distributed among organizations legally constituted within its service region and mainly serving networks and services operating in this region.
 LACNIC requires organizations to be legally present and have network infrastructure in the LACNIC service region to apply for and receive resources.
 Organizations approved for IP addresses automatically become members.
 It is not necessary to become a member to obtain some services, like ASN assignments.
 External clients connected directly to main infrastructure located in the region are allowed.
 Fee model Not-for-profit.
+Fee so Not-for-profit.
 Fee schedule established to enable cost recovery of operations.
 RIPE NCC Qualification Membership is open without conditions.
-Access to delegation and registration services Access to registration services is available to members only.
-Legacy resource holders who have a non-member service contract with the RIPE NCC can also access some registration services.
+Access to delegation and Access to registration services is available to members only. registration services Legacy resource holders who have a non-member service contract with the RIPE NCC can also access some registration services.
 The RIPE NCC delegates or registers resources to organizations and individuals that have a need in its service region.
 The network that will be using the resources must have an active element located in the RIPE NCC service region.
 Fee model Not-for-profit.
 Fee schedule established to enable cost recovery of operations.